golang/go/src/cmd/compile/abi-internal.md

 While this adds one byte to every function prologue, it is hardly ever accessed outside the function prologue and we expect making more single-byte registers available to be a net win.

+*Rationale*: We could allow R14 (the current goroutine pointer) to be a scratch register in function bodies because it can always be restored from TLS on amd64.
+However, we designate it as a fixed register for simplicity and for consistency with other architectures that may not have a copy of the current goroutine pointer in TLS.

 *Rationale*: We designate X15 as a fixed zero register because functions often have to bulk zero their stack frames, and this is more